Culture, media and sport

 Chair of Health and Safety Committee, College of Life and Environmental Sciences

-Dr Boardley is internationally known for his expertise on the psychosocial processes governing moral behaviour in physical activity contexts.
-This work includes moral behaviours that occur on the sports field (e.g., prosocial and antisocial behaviour), as well as those that occur in sport, exercise, and dance (use of image and performance enhancing drugs).
-Ian’s research has been supported ...
+Professor Boardley is internationally known for his expertise on the psychosocial processes governing moral behaviour in physical activity contexts.
+This work includes moral behaviours that occur on the sports field (e.g., prosocial and antisocial behaviour), as well as those that occur in sport, exercise, and dance (use of supplements and image and performance enhancing drugs).
+Ian’s ...

 - +44 (0)121 415 8399

 As a historian, I am primarily interested in how institutions and individuals respond to the challenges of war.
 I believe that this is best studied using an approach which is both comparative and cross-disciplinary.